cvnine/vitepress-rc/docs/guide/markdown.md

 Internal links are converted to router link for SPA navigation.
 Also, every `index.md` contained in each sub-directory will automatically be converted to `index.html`, with corresponding URL `/`.

-For example, given the following directory structure:
+For example, given the following directory structure :dog:

 ```
 .